Roasted Cauliflower & Cabbage Salad Recipe

 Save this Recipe for Later on Pinterest

-A pinterest pin for roasted cauliflower and cabbage salad
+A pinterest pin for cauliflower cabbage salad with two overhead shots of the salad.

 Recipe Card